Sym2Real: Symbolic Dynamics with Residual Learning for Data-Efficient Adaptive Control: Approach: Sym2Real

 To learn the residual, we employ a multilayer perceptron (MLP), which is optimized to minimize the following loss:

-where the first term is a standard L2 loss and the second term serves as a regularization that encourages the residual output to remain small.
+where the first term is a standard $\ell_2$ loss and the second term serves as a regularization that encourages the residual output to remain small.
 The $\lambda$ coefficient tunes the overall reliance on the base SR model.
+We set it to keep the residual subordinate to the SR prediction to avoid overfitting to sparse target data.
 The iterative process continues with collecting one additional trajectory.
 This few-shot residual process terminates when the model shows no meaningful improvement even with more data.